salvatorebattiato/player-api/stopPlaying.md

 ## Description

-This simple api call stops music player daemon and empty loaded setlist.
+This simple api call stops music player daemon and empty loaded setlist in the backend.
 This should be done everytime user wants to go back to the main screen.

 ## Example
 **Request**